Fonta1n3/FullyNoded/Docs/QandA.md

 #### Question : Any suggestion about this problem?
 All the username, password, and onion address are OK<br/>
 <img src="https://i.ibb.co/WFpFtXm/err-network-conn.jpg" alt="err-network-conn" border="0" width="200">

 Force quitting FN and rebooting `tor` on your `node` always works.
 Sometimes Tor can get "stuck" especially if your node's machine has gone offline or been put to sleep.
+This issue may also be encountered if you connect to multiple nodes and switch between them, simply force quitting FN and reopening it resolves the issue and force refreshes the connection to the new node.<br/>

 #### Question : How do I troubleshoot connection issues over Tor between FN and Bitcoin Core Nodes on a Mac?